luckydonald/quart-login/README.md

     return 'Unauthorized', 401
 ```

-Documentation for Flask-Login is available on [ReadTheDocs](https://flask-login.readthedocs.io/en/latest/).
+Documentation for Quart-Login is available on [ReadTheDocs](https://flask-login.readthedocs.io/en/latest/).
-For complete understanding of available configuration, please refer to the [source code](https://github.com/maxcountryman/flask-login).
+For complete understanding of available configuration, please refer to the [source code](https://github.com/0000matteo0000/quart-login).

 ## Contributing

 We welcome contributions!
-If you would like to hack on Flask-Login, please
+If you would like to hack on Quart-Login, please
 follow these steps:

 1. Fork this repository